Jordan-Pierce/Benthic-Mapping/README.md

 # Example for torch 2.0.0 and torchvision 0.15.1 w/ CUDA 11.8
 uv pip install torch==2.0.0+cu118 torchvision==0.15.1+cu118 --extra-index-url https://download.pytorch.org/whl/cu118

+# For using scripts/
+conda install ffmpeg
 ```

+### App

+The `app.py` is a python script with a `gradio` interface that will allow you to test the functionality of the Great
+Lakes Rock Detector, and the MDBC Coral Automatic Recognition and Locator (CARL) model.

 You'll be presented with a local URL that you can paste into your browser to access the app.